 Amelia Dyer may have started her career as respectfully as a “baby farmer” could, but her care soon transformed into terror for the poor infants she took under her wing.
-Years passed before the so-called caregiver was finally exposed as the Ogress of Reading—at which point she had claimed numerous young lives.
+Years passed before the so-called caregiver was finally exposed as the Ogress of Reading—by which point she had claimed a shockingly high number of young lives.

-During Victorian Britain, unmarried mothers saw a tough time.
+In Victorian Britain, unmarried mothers strived to stay afloat.
 With the passage of the 1834 Poor Law Amendment Act, fathers of illegitimate children no longer had a financial obligation to their offspring, which left unmarried mothers struggling to find any income.
-It was difficult to bring up children during Victorian society; single parenthood and illegitimacy were disapproved.
-This led quickly to the practice of baby farming.
-While many businesses were set up to take in young women and care for them until they gave birth, some had other plans.
+It was difficult to bring up children during Victorian society; single parenthood and illegitimacy were looked down upon.
+This led to the practice of baby farming.
+While many businesses were set up to take in young women and care for them until they gave birth, some unsavory operations had other plans.
 There could be lucrative financial gain if the baby had well-off parents—sometimes, a newborn was sent away in secret, hiding a scandalous or unwanted pregnancy.